 Use all of your favorite hotel search apps.

 Many of the hotel search sites out there offer a last minute deal feature on their apps.
-Hotels.com, Kayak, and Priceline all have an app that based off your current location, will generate the lowest available rates for hotels surrounding you for that night.
+Hotels.com, Kayak, and Priceline all have an app that will generate (based off your current location) the lowest available rates for that night at nearby hotels.

 Search on the Hotel Tonight app.

-Although traditional apps work well, try the free Hotel Tonight app for the specific purpose of finding a hotel on the fly.
-You can find hotel rooms up to 70 percent off throughout the U.S., Canada, and parts of Europe.
+Although more general apps work well, try the free Hotel Tonight app for the specific purpose of finding a hotel on the fly.
+You can find hotel rooms up to 70 percent off throughout the US, Canada, and parts of Europe.
 Search by your current location or choose from a list of cities.
 But keep in mind: You have to be pretty spontaneous since many times deals aren’t generated until noon that day.

 Call the hotel directly.